Exhibition Statement 2022:

 Thinking about how somebody can live or spend years of their life comfortably in a small location as we all do.
 We spend chunks of our lives in certain spaces ie our bedrooms.
 A little space has so much to offer an individual that they could spend major parts of their life in this particular space.

-Yet when we move through space, as we travel in our car we travel through the distance of properties, we traverse space so quickly, it totally defies the importance and preciousness of space that it’s almost meaningless.
+Yet when we move through space, as we travel say in our car, we travel through the distance of whole houses in seconds, we traverse space so quickly, it totally defies the importance and preciousness of any given space

 Far vision>>